davidbonnaud/flixter/README.md

 # Flixter
 A two-sided, video-streaming marketplace platform that features credit card payment capabilities, user role management, complex user interfaces, and advanced database relationships.
 Uses HTML/CSS/Boostrap for the front-end and Ruby on Rails/PostgreSQL for the back-end and database.
-See more here: http://flixter-david-bonnaud.herokuapp.com/

 ## Homepage
 <img src="flixter homepage.jpg" alt="Flixter Screenshot Homepage">